jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 As I only tried Hadoop on my linux machine, these tips are mostly for linux users.

 ##Java_Home and Hadoop_Home environment variable not set properly.
-Check .bashrc file under your home directory(It's most likely hidden by default), it should contain lines like:
+Check .bashrc file under your home directory(It's most likely hidden by default), it must contain lines like:

 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 export HADOOP_HOME=/home/hduser/hadoop-2.7.3/hadoop-2.7.3